Definition of Bridge Loan

 The key characteristics of a typical bridge loan are as follows:

-- First, it is a loan for a relatively shorter period, which varies in the range of 3 to 12 months.
+- First, it is a loan for a relatively shorter period, which varies from 3 to 12 months.

 - Its objective is to offer immediate cash until the borrower secures a permanent form of financing.